Long distance landlord living the dream

 Property managers may also charge a commission for finding a tenant which again depends on where your property is located.
 Some may charge one months rent while others might charge a flat fee.

 Only you can decide whether or not you should hire a property manager.
-But from one long distance landlord to another, I highly recommend you do hire one.
+But from one

 Call up a property manager in your area and start asking questions so you can make informed choices.